jar398/paris-keith/README.md

 BSD applies to the code.
-Regarding the data, Millennium made no particular stipulation other than BSD, but keep in mind that copyright (and therefore BSD) only applied to creative expression.
+Regarding the data, Millennium made no particular stipulation other than BSD, but keep in mind that copyright (and therefore BSD) only applies to creative expression.